 VGS does not just deliver gas.
 We are focused on innovative solutions to help our customers save money and reduce their energy consumption.
 Our award-winning efficiency programs reduce energy use and emissions and save our customers \$14 million per year - that's real money that can be invested in jobs, education, health care, families and communities.
-We also offer a first-in-thenation renewable natural gas adder program that gives our customers another opportunity to further make a difference.
+We also offer a first-in-the-nation renewable natural gas adder program that gives our customers another opportunity to further make a difference.
 We have offered in-home lease water heater and conversion burners as well as services options to our customers for years.
-In calendar year 2022 we expanded our offerings to include selling the equipment we also lease as well as provide a heat pump water heater as a choice to our customers for their water heating needs, including neighboring communities.
+In the calendar year 2022 we expanded our offerings to include selling the equipment we also lease as well as providing heat pump water heaters as a choice to our customers for their water heating needs, including neighboring communities.
+In 2023 we began offering centrally ducted heat pumps to qualifying VGS customers, and in 2024, we launched a ductless mini-split heat pump program, which we are able to offer customers and non-customers within five miles of our distribution system.